 Saturday, March 28, 2–3:15pm

 North Park Village Nature Center Park, 5801 N. Pulaski Rd.

 Perceptual Motion, Inc. collaborates with visual Artist Toby Zallman and North Park Village Nature Center to present a workshop on plastic art and fashion.
 Participants will learn how to make clothing from recycled plastic and see a performance of Lin Shook's latest dance "The 3 R's".

 Chicago Public Library

-Harold Washington Library Center, Maker Lab, 3rd Floor, 400 S. State St.
+Harold Washington Library Center, 400 S. State St.

 Join Little Parade for an interactive bilingual Spanish and English music program filled with singing, moving and dancing.
 This program is best suited for children up to 4 years old.